Why harm reduction matters

 If your loved one wants to consider formal treatment, it may help to find a program that “meets people where they are.”
 Treatment plans should be based on your loved one’s goals and what they want to change about their substance use.
 You or your loved one will have to do research to find a program that is the right fit.

 Moving your child toward wellness

-While not condoning substance use, family members can help their loved ones and learn ways to promote healthier behavior and reduce harm.
+While not encouraging substance use, family members can help loved ones by promoting healthier behaviors and reducing risks.
 Community Reinforcement and Family Training (CRAFT) is a way to improve communication around substance use and other difficult topics.
 This includes noticing and encouraging any positive changes, helping your child engage in healthy alternatives to substance use, setting boundaries, using consequences appropriately and self-care.

 While there is no one-size-fits-all solution, harm reduction strategies are a way to reduce the health and social risks associated with substance use.
 They may be a good first step for your loved one to take in the direction of wellness.